searchyxnoe/Word_level_slr/README.md

 4. Extract hands landmarks and pose landmarks through mediapipe to obtain 3d world coordinate so that we can differentiate complex gestures
 5. Fix missing value & apply normalization => store data in a [15,138] tensor
 6. Train a ML or DL model for Validation_F1 >=90%
+7. Implement an NPL model for sentence printing from recognized words using a small Mistral model (unfortunately time is running)
-7. Check performance and iterate until i am pleased with the results (unfortunately I didnt organize myself well, neither reflected enough well)
+8. Check performance and iterate until i am pleased with the results (unfortunately I didnt organize myself well, neither reflected enough well)
+   Spoiler : I'm happy I advanced and learned so much due to restrained time, choice of dataset and poor data augmentation did not allow to achieve the ambition of val f1 > 95%, but I believe feasability of a true real time slr system using TCN for multi class classification or retrieval due to prior experiences with it.

+# Detailed Architecture implemented
+Input: (B, 15, 134)
+  ↓ transpose → (B, 134, 15)
+  ↓ Conv1D(134→64, k=1)  # Projection
+  ↓ TCNBlock(ch=64, d=1)
+  ↓ TCNBlock(ch=64, d=2)
+  ↓ TCNBlock(ch=64, d=4)
+  ↓ TCNBlock(ch=64, d=8)
+  ↓ TCNBlock(ch=64, d=16)
+  ↓ TCNBlock(ch=64, d=32)  # Receptive field = 127
+  ↓ AdaptiveAvgPool1D(1) → (B, 64)
+  ↓ Linear(64→32) → BN → GELU → Drop(0.3)
+  ↓ Linear(32→31 classes)

+Each TCNBlock = 2x Dilated Conv + Residual (repeat 6x with growing dilation)

+# Requirements

+Python 3.11 , Pytorch, UV (I use  for managing python versions and libraries) For libraries versions look at https://github.com/searchyxnoe/Word_level_slr/blob/main/pyproject.toml

+Or

+To make testing easier I'm zipping the folder I used in my pc, for this Hackathon so people can test the program locally, easily, just adapt the path folder for Live_Inference.py and have a camera and enjoy

 # Constraints
 1. Training locally in a laptop : 16 GB Ram, AMD 4600 H, no dedicated GPU => cpu-only training => explore light architectures